Package bomber set to be executed for judge's murder - Philly

 MONTGOMERY, Ala.
 (AP) - A package bomber who created a wave of terror across the South is scheduled to be executed in Alabama, nearly 30 years after killing a federal judge with a bomb mailed to his home.

-Walter Leroy Moody Jr, 83, is scheduled to receive a lethal injection Thursday.
-At his 1996 trial, prosecutors described Moody as a coward who committed murder by mail because of his obsession with getting revenge on the legal system because the former attorney had been barred from practicing.
-He committed more bombings to make it look like the Ku Klux Klan was behind the judge's murder.
+Walter Leroy Moody Jr., 83, is scheduled to receive a lethal injection Thursday.
+At his 1996 trial, prosecutors described Moody as a meticulous coward who committed murder by mail because of his obsession with getting revenge on the legal system, and then committed more bombings to make it look like the Ku Klux Klan was behind the judge's murder.

 Judge Robert S. Vance, a member of the Atlanta-based 11th U.S. Circuit Court of Appeals, was at his kitchen table in Mountain Brook, Alabama, on Dec.
 16, 1989, when he opened a package after a morning of errands and yard work.

 The explosion ripped through the home, killing Vance instantly and severely injuring his wife, Helen.
-Prosecutors said Moody had a grudge against the legal system because of a 1972 pipe-bomb possession conviction that prevented him from practicing law.
+Prosecutors said Moody, who had attended law school, had a grudge against the legal system because the 11th Circuit refused to overturn a 1972 pipe-bomb possession conviction that prevented him from practicing law.

-If his execution is carried out, Moody will be the oldest inmate put to death in the United States in modern times, according to the Death Penalty Information Center.
+If his execution is carried out, Moody, at 83, will be the oldest inmate put to death since executions resumed in the U.S. in the 1970s, according to the Death Penalty Information Center.
 His attorneys have not raised his age in legal filings, but have argued in a clemency petition to Alabama's governor that his age and health would complicate the lethal injection procedure.

-A similar device linked to Moody killed Robert E. Robinson, a black civil rights attorney from Savannah, Georgia.
+Authorities said Moody mailed out a total of four package bombs in December 1989.
+A device linked to Moody killed Robert E. Robinson, a black civil rights attorney from Savannah, Georgia.
 Two other mail bombs were later intercepted and defused, including one at an NAACP office in Jacksonville, Florida.
 Authorities said those bombs were meant to make investigators think the crimes were racially motivated.

+Moody was first convicted in 1991 federal court and sentenced to seven life terms plus 400 years.
+He was later convicted in state court in 1996 and sentenced to death for Vance's murder.

+Moody's attorneys asked the U.S. Supreme Court to stay his execution in order to review whether his federal sentence, which was handed down first, can be interrupted.

 Vance's son, Robert Vance Jr., now a circuit judge in Jefferson County and Democratic candidate for chief justice in Alabama, said it's important that people remember how his father lived, not just how he died.